Centeva/Centeva.DomainModeling/README.md

 ### Entities

-An entity is a plain object that has a unique identifier and contains properties that are likely indenpendently mutable.
+An entity is a plain object that has a unique identifier and contains properties that are likely independently mutable.
 Two instances of an entity type that have the same identifier should be considered to be equivalent.
 In most cases your project will involve persisting entities to some kind of data storage, such as an SQL database.
 However, the details of such persistence should not be